Less Precise Can Be More Reliable: A Systematic Evaluation of Quantization's Impact on VLMs Beyond Accuracy: Introduction

 \section{Introduction}

 Vision-Language Models (VLMs), particularly CLIP \citep{radford2021learning}, have revolutionized computer vision through their remarkable generalization capabilities.
 Their powerful zero-shot performance has made them a go-to model for safety-related tasks, particularly out-of-distribution (OOD) detection.
-Consequently, a significant body of work has emerged to rigorously benchmark their reliability, with large-scale evaluations like OpenOOD and ImageNet-X specifically designed to probe the OOD robustness of foundation models \citep{zhang2024openoodv1.5, noda2024benchmark, miyai2025generalized, mayilvahanan2023does, tu2023closer}.
+And trustworthy AI systems require deep learning models to be developed with a focus on robustness and resilience to ensure reliable and safe deployment \citep{hendrycks2021unsolved,arnezyagualca:tel-04672736}.
+Consequently, a significant body of work has emerged to rigorously benchmark their reliability, with large-scale evaluations like OpenOOD and ImageNet-X specifically designed to probe the OOD robustness of foundation models \citep{zhang2024openoodv1.5, noda2025benchmark, miyai2025generalized, mayilvahanan2023does, tu2023closer}.

 However, the substantial computational requirements of these models pose a significant barrier to real-world deployment.
-To mitigate this, model quantization has become the standard compression method, dramatically reducing memory and computational overhead by lowering the precision of the model's weights \citep{courbariaux2015binaryconnect, esser2019learned}.
-These two domains (rigorous reliability benchmarking and efficiency-driven quantization) have evolved in parallel, creating a critical blind spot.
+To mitigate this, model quantization has become the standard compression method, reducing memory and computational overhead by lowering the precision of the model's weights \citep{courbariaux2015binaryconnect, esser2020learned}.
+These two domains (reliability and efficiency) have evolved in parallel, creating a critical blind spot.
 While the community has extensively characterized the intrinsic robustness of full-precision CLIP, it remains largely unknown if these safety-critical properties survive the aggressive, lossy compression of quantization.
-Our work directly addresses this gap.
+Our work addresses this gap.

-Despite quantization's popularity, current evaluation practices suffer from a critical limitation: an overwhelming focus on accuracy-based metrics while neglecting essential reliability considerations.
-This narrow paradigm is particularly problematic for safety-critical applications, where model trustworthiness extends far beyond classification accuracy.
+Despite quantization's popularity, current evaluation practices suffer from a critical limitation: an overwhelming focus on top-1 accuracy while neglecting essential reliability considerations.
 The oversight becomes more concerning when compressed models are deployed in real-time systems, where reliability failures would have immediate consequences.

 To address this gap, we move beyond conventional accuracy-focused evaluation and ask:

 \centerline{\textit{How does quantization impact VLMs' reliability?}}